idroot45/catetan/_posts/2019-10-08-create-botable-macos-catalina-installer-drive.md

 You don’t need to use Install Disk Creator to create a bootable installer.
 You can do it in the Terminal and it’s easy.
 Here are the instructions.

-1. Connect the external drive to your Mac.
+_Step 1:_ Connect the external drive to your Mac.
 In these instructions, I use Untitled as the name of the external drive.
 If your drive is named something else, you need to change Untitled to the name of your drive.

-2. Launch Terminal (/Applications/Utilities/Terminal.app).
+_Step 2:_ Launch Terminal (/Applications/Utilities/Terminal.app).

 {% include figure image_path="https://images.idgesg.net/images/article/2019/10/macos-catalina-external-terminal-01-100812642-large.jpg" caption="The Terminal." alt="terminal 1" %}

 Don’t worry if your screen doesn’t look like this.
 I changed it in the Terminal settings, and you can too.
 In Terminal, select Terminal > Preferences > Profiles, click on the one you like, and then click on the Default button.

-3. Select and copy the following:
+_Step 3:_ Select and copy the following:

 ```terminal
 sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled -- /Applications/Install\ macOS\ Catalina.app
 ```

-4. Go back to Terminal and paste the copied code at the prompt.
+_Step 4:_ Go back to Terminal and paste the copied code at the prompt.
 Press Return.

 ![terminal 2](https://images.idgesg.net/images/article/2019/10/macos-catalina-external-terminal-02-100812643-large.jpg)

 Paste the code you copied into the Terminal then press Return.
 You’ll be asked about erasing the disk.

-5. Terminal will warn you that your external drive needs to be erased.
+_Step 5:$ Terminal will warn you that your external drive needs to be erased.
 To proceed, type Y at the prompt and press Return.

-6. You’ll see that Terminal erases your drive and then copies the installer file to your drive.
+_Step 6:_ You’ll see that Terminal erases your drive and then copies the installer file to your drive.
 This will take a few minutes.

 ![terminal 3](https://images.idgesg.net/images/article/2019/10/macos-catalina-external-terminal-03-100812644-large.jpg)

-7. After copying, Terminal is done.
+_Step 7:_ After copying, Terminal is done.
 You should see Terminal display a “Copy complete” and Done notice.
 You can quit Terminal and your drive is ready for use.

 ![terminal 4](https://images.idgesg.net/images/article/2019/10/macos-catalina-external-terminal-04-100812645-large.jpg)

 ### How to boot from the installer drive

-1. Plug your external drive into your Mac.
+_Step 1:_ Plug your external drive into your Mac.

-2. Power up (or restart) your Mac.
+_Step 2:_ Power up (or restart) your Mac.
 Press down on the Option key while the Mac boots.

-3. After a few moments, your Mac should display the Startup Manager, which will show you the available boot drives.
+_Step 3:_ After a few moments, your Mac should display the Startup Manager, which will show you the available boot drives.
 Click on the external drive and press Return.
 (You don’t need to select a network to proceed.)

 ![macos catalina select startup](https://images.idgesg.net/images/article/2019/10/macos-catalina-select-startup-100812649-large.jpg)

-4. Your Mac will display a macOS Utilites window.
+_Step 4:_ Your Mac will display a macOS Utilites window.
 If you want to install Catalina and leave the data intact, select Install macOS.
 If you want to start over and wipe out the data, you need to go into Disk Utility to reformat the internal drive first, and then install macOS Catalina.

 ![macos catalina recovery options](https://images.idgesg.net/images/article/2019/10/macos-catalina-receovery-options-100812651-large.jpg)